 Sitting on a Bambach ensures a healthy upright spinal posture, reducing the risk of nerve root compression or pinching.

 A healthy ‘S’ shape of the spine helps to activate the muscles that provide postural control, allowing the development of a symmetrical posture, thus reducing the risk of spinal deformity and further musculoskeletal problems.

 By making sitting and other motor activities easier, the Bambach can increase seated work from zero to normal for an individual suffering from lower back pain.

 The Bambach improves lung and internal organ function and circulation by maximising the thoracic, abdominal and pelvic spaces.

 Sitting on a Bambach encourages a correct (healthy) posture; sitting on a flat seat encourages postural collapse.

 Take steps to relieve and prevent lower back pain.
-Freephone 0800 581108 or email email@example.com and ask for a FREE 30 day trial of the Bambach Saddle Seat, at home, or at work.
+Phone 020 8532 5100 or email firstname.lastname@example.org and ask for a 30 day trial of the Bambach Saddle Seat, at home, or at work.